EfrinGonzalez/challenge-solution-csharp/README.md

 docker build -t challenge .
 docker run --rm -it challenge --auth n7mmqne5zi1m

+The solution contains a .git history where you can see the different commits during the process.
+The branches have been deleted once merged into the master branch.

 ## Discard criteria
 `<Move earliest-expiring hot/cold from shelf to its ideal if destination has room>`